 Mind you, this was far before the Internet, and the distribution methods were severely limited compared to what we’ve got now.
 The reason this stuff works is because it was leveraging human psychology without any of the shortcuts and luxuries we have today.

 In other words, it was hard work.
-Profit today from the hard-won lessons of yesteryear.
+Profit and residual income TODAY from the hard-won lessons of YESTERDAY.

 You’ve got to get the thoughts, back-end processes (positioning, angles, hooks) and flow sequences of great ad men ingrained into your own psyche.